Check Point Software Employee Reviews, Feedback, Testimonials

 Health and Insurance Benefits

-Health and insurance benefits are solid and competitive.
-Packages typically include medical, dental, and vision coverage in markets where those are standard, plus additional employee assistance programs and wellness resources.
-Benefits vary by country, but the company aims to offer comprehensive coverage that meets local expectations.
+Solid benefits package — medical, dental, and vision in markets where that's standard, plus employee assistance programs and wellness resources.
+Coverage varies by country, but the company generally tries to meet local expectations rather than offer a global minimum.

 Employee Engagement and Events